wvandersluis/blind-maze-dqn/README.md

 mazeDoubleDQN.py is the implementation of the Double DQN as described by Hasselt et al. (2016) extended to use soft target updates.

+evalDQN can be run to visually evaluate a DQN running through the maze.
+It is set to run the best obtained network, the state dictionary of which is stored in example_model.pth

 Enjoy!